TaoDing2/GALA/README.md

 ```
 **Note**: Alternatively, you can manually check dependencies in [pyproject.toml](./pyproject.toml).

-3. Import GALA
-To import GALA into your Python script, use:
+3. Import GALA into your Python script, use:
 ``` bash
 from GALA import gala, utils
 ```